Cedar Valley High School

 Cedar Valley High School is a public high school in Eagle Mountain, Utah, United States.
-It serves students in grades 9-12 for the Alpine School District.
+It serves students in grades 10-12 for the Alpine School District.

 History

 Construction for the high school began in 2017, following the passage of a $387 million bond by voters in Alpine School District.
 The name Cedar Valley was decided in 2018, among a number of names.
 The school cost $68.2 million to build.

 Cedar Valley opened in the fall of 2019.
+Among the attendees at the opening ceremony were Representative Ben McAdams and "Candy Bomber" Gail Halvorsen.

 Athletics

 Cedar Valley participates in sports sanctioned by the Utah High School Activities Association.
 The school's nickname is the Aviators.
-The school competes in Region 10 of class 5A and the colors are crimson red and black.
+The school competes in Region 2 of class 6A.
+The colors are crimson red and black.
 The following sports are offered: